-The employees in the Zurich representative office are not subject to a collective pay agreement.
-They receive a fixed salary in Swiss francs, which is disbursed 12 monthly instalments.
+The employees in the Zurich representative office and Geneva representative office are not subject to a collective pay agreement.
+They receive a fixed salary in Swiss francs, which is disbursed 12 monthly instalments on the 20th of each month.

-The Bank may pay additional bonuses to the employee in addition to the fixed salary.
+The Bank may pay bonuses to the employee in addition to the fixed salary.
 Such bonuses represent a discretionary payment to which there is no legal entitlement even after it has been paid more than once.

-Whether and to what extent bonus payments are made is decided each year.
+Whether and to what extent bonus payments are made is decided each year by the business owners and the individual business unit heads.
 The bonus is determined in the same way as in Germany.